 His words were direct and specific; his delivery was earnest.
 When Terri accepted the offer of the bread, he seemed genuinely pleased, and reiterated the dessert offer.

 After that, our meal arrived so quickly that it actually got there ahead of the bread.
 The food was tasty and attractively presented.
-I had just started describing the technical aspects of the fellow’s apology and service actions when he came back to check on us.
+I had just started parsing the technical aspects of the fellow’s apology and service actions for Terri when he came back to check on us.
 I asked him his role, and he pulled out his card and introduced himself as the hotel’s food and beverage director.

 When we were through with the main course, the waiter returned and asked us about dessert.
 We ordered hot beverages, nothing else, but they were delivered to the table accompanied by a plate of warm (and tasty!) chocolate chip cookies.